KeepSafe/Switchboard-iOS/README.md

 3. Select your application project in the Project Navigator (blue project icon) to navigate to the target configuration window and select the application target under the `Targets` heading in the sidebar.
 4. In the tab bar at the top of that window, open the `General` panel.
 5. Click on the `+` button under the `Embedded Binaries` section.
-6. Search for and select the top `Switchboard.framework` for iOS.
+6. Search for and select the top `Switchboard.framework` for iOS or macOS.

 And that's it!